Articles, Essays, Mystery, Poetry, Science Fiction, Speculative, Futuristic

 Character and plot development are like 1000-piece puzzles: you start with the edges and work toward the heart.
 You don’t get the full impact of the image until the last piece is in.
 Therein lies the secret of storytelling.
 My latest novel—Thunder Prime, Hunter’s Light—is now published.
 The last piece of the puzzle is in place.
 The book is available as an e-book or as a paperback.

-I would like to network with authors in my area (Las Vegas, NM) who are Southwest Writers members.
+I would like to network with authors in my area (Las Vegas, New Mexico) who are Southwest Writers members.
 My contact information is available through this page or by going to my website.

 Title: Thunder Prime Hunter’s Light